April 11, 2019

 Friends of Rookwood produce a self-guided walking tour booklet, A Rookwood Ramble, as well as self-drive pamphlets, for purchase at the Rookwood Trust office (in the cemetery grounds).

 The free annual outdoor sculpture exhibition in one of the oldest sections of Rookwood Cemetery is worth seeking out.
-In 2018, it will be held 1 September to 1 October.
+It's held from early September to early October each year.
 Find out more about Hidden: The Rookwood Cemetery Sculpture Walk.

 Rookwood Cemetery Grave Search

 North Head Cemetery, Manly

 Also known as the Third Quarantine Cemetery, the cemetery at North Head near Manly came about in 1881 as a direct result of its proximity to Sydney’s original quarantine station that was in operation between the 1830s and 1984.